VamsiMohanRamineedi/btre_project/README.md

 *	Select ‘Make an inquiry’ from a specific listing.
 *	Check user dashboard for inquiries made.

-**The app also has a admin functionality which will be provided only to the client, so I unable to post the admin details here.
+**The app also has admin functionality which will be provided only to the client, so I unable to post the admin details here.
 Try the above functionalities in mobile too!**